Velocidex/velociraptor-docs/content/vql_reference/server/inventory_add/_index.md

 url||string
 hash||string
-filename|The name of the file on the endpoint|string file|An optional file to upload|string
+filename|The name of the file on the endpoint|string file|An optional file to upload|OSPath
 accessor|The accessor to use to read the file.|string

 ### Description